 ENG:

 The Alberta Liberal Party is a provincial political party in Alberta, Canada.
 Originally founded in 1905, when the province was created, it was the dominant political party until 1921 when it was defeated.
 It has never been in government since that time.
-Since 1993, however, it has formed the official opposition in the Legislative Assembly of Alberta.
+However, it had formed the official opposition in the Legislative Assembly of Alberta several times, most recently from 1993 until 2012.
+As of 2012, 14 different Liberals have served as Leader of the Opposition.

 Leader: Raj Sherman